Limit distributions for large P\'{o}lya urns: Introduction

-where $v_1$ and $v_2$ are the same vectors as above, $\xi$ and $W^{CT}$ are real-valued random variables that arise as limits of martingales, $o(\ )$ meaning in any $L^p, p\geq 1$.
+where $v_1$ and $v_2$ are the same vectors as above, $\xi$ and $W^{\mathit{CT}}$ are real-valued random variables that arise as limits of martingales, with $o(\cdot)$ meaning ``almost sure and in any $L^p, p\geq1$.''
 Moreover, we prove that $\xi$ is Gamma-distributed.
-These results are based on the spectral decomposition of the infinitesimal generator of the continuous time process on two-variables polynomials spaces.
+These results are based on the spectral decomposition of the infinitesimal generator of the continuous-time process on spaces of two-variable polynomials.